Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

-Note the value $\nabla_{\blambda} \ln q(\bomega\mid \blambda)$ is called the \textit{score function} in statistics.~\footnote{The score function measures the sensitivity of the log-likelihood to changes in the parameters.
+The quantity $\nabla_{\blambda} \ln q(\bomega\mid \blambda)$ is known in statistics as the \textit{score function}.~\footnote{The score function measures the sensitivity of the log-likelihood to changes in the parameters.
 It indicates how much the log-likelihood would change if the parameters were slightly perturbed.
-This sensitivity is crucial for understanding how well the current parameter values fit the observed data.} \end{theorem} \begin{proof}[of Theorem~\ref{theorem:grad_elbo}] To see this, using product rule and exchange derivatives with integrals via the dominated convergence theorem~\footnote{The score function exists.
+This sensitivity is crucial for understanding how well the current parameter values fit the observed data.} \end{theoremHigh} \begin{proof}[of Theorem~\ref{theorem:grad_elbo}] To see this, using product rule and exchange derivatives with integrals via the dominated convergence theorem~\footnote{The score function exists.
 The score function and likelihoods are bounded.}, we have

 Since $\nabla_{\blambda}q(\bomega \mid \blambda) = [\nabla_{\blambda}\ln q(\bomega \mid \blambda)]q(\bomega \mid \blambda)$, the first term becomes

 The second term, the expected value of the score function, simplifies to